Supreme Court Supports Donald Trump’s Toughest Restriction On Immigrants Seeking Asylum

 Solicitor General Noel J. Francisco argued to the Supreme Court that the policy “alleviates a crushing burden on the U.S. asylum system by prioritizing asylum seekers who most need asylum in the United States.”

-The ACLU argued that the policy put asylum seekers, including unaccompanied minors, “at grave risk.”
+The ACLU argued that the policy puts asylum seekers, including unaccompanied minors, “at grave risk.”